-c) Contract Management Team
+Contract Management Team

-The Contract Management Team will manage the PPP Contract after it has reached financial close and will be the responsibility of the relevant subject Ministry or Agency.
-The Contract Management Team (or Contract Manager in the case of an individual) will be appointed by the PPP Unit in consultation with the Subject Ministry/Agency, with responsibility for the PPP contract.
+The Contract Management Team will manage the PPP Contract after it has reached financial close and will be the responsibility of the relevant Ministry with portfolio responsibility or subject Agency.
+The Contract Management Team (or Contract Manager in the case of an individual) will be appointed by the PPP Unit in consultation with the Ministry with portfolio responsibility or subject Agency, with responsibility for the PPP contract.
 The PPP Unit will have oversight of the Contract Management Team and may require the Contract Management Team to subcontract services of external consultants for independent management and monitoring, depending on the complexity of the transaction.